vbookshelf/Thumb-Drive-App/README.md

 ## Changes made in v2.0

-- Converted app into a TDA
+- Converted the app into a TDA
 - Added data encryption

 ## Download the demo app from Kaggle